geoadmin/mf-swissguesser/README.md

 For generating documentation, the [Pygments](http://pygments.org/) utility is required, which can be installed as indicated [on the website](http://pygments.org/download/) or on Ubuntu/Debian systems as follows:

 `# sudo apt-get install python-pygments`

+## Install OpenLayers 3

+A build of the OpenLayers framework needs to be placed in the `app/src` directory, so that `app/src/build/ol-whitespace.js` is available at runtime.
+We are using the [custom build](https://github.com/geoadmin/ol3/) from GeoAdmin:

+1. Check out [the project](https://github.com/geoadmin/ol3/), then build it using:
+`$ python build.py build`
+2. Copy the `build` folder to `storymap5/app/src`.

+Please note that under `app/src/ga` are AngularJS dependencies which may also need to be updated.

 ## Preparing data